XGIMI Horizon 20 Max: Test / Review

 Need a screen?

-I get a lot of questions about using a screen with this type of projector.
-I've covered everything in detail in the ‘choosing a screen’ section further down this page.
+I get a lot of questions about using a screen for this type of projector.
+I've detailed it all in the "screen choice" section further down this page

 Manufacturer web site: